 In the Sprinter/Promaster/Transit craze, low roof cargo vans don’t get a lot of love as a choice for vanlife.
 When we were shopping for our van, we heavily considered a high roof van, they are spacious, you can stand in them, and there is plenty of space for storage.
 Many people were surprised when we came home with a low roof Chevy Express.
 We weighed many options and in the end, we decided the Chevy Express was the van for us.
 As low roof van owners, we love our vans clearance, price point, reliability, stability on the road, and the fact that we are pushed to live out of our van.

 Having lower clearance helps you out in so many situations, our van clocks in at 7’7″ with our roof rack and solar panels.
 Some National Forest roads, especially the more isolated ones, are not maintained and branches aren’t trimmed.
 We can’t count the number of roads we have gone down that we wouldn’t have been able to get down in a high roof without majorly sawing limbs.
-We love staying in isolated spots and the further you can go in your vehicle, the more opportunities that open up.
+The further you can go in your vehicle, the more isolated and remote you can get.
 We may someday want to ship our van internationally.
 You end up paying more for a shipping container for your vehicle the taller it is.
 Additionally, you pay more on ferries the taller your vehicle is.
 We took a ferry in Washington that charged more for vehicles over 8′ tall.
 We are also able to fit in most parking garages which makes us feel more secure when we park in big cities.
 You can also go through a drive through (sometimes you just need a Wendy’s Frosty stat!).

 Low roof cargo vans have a lower price point to begin with.
 Additionally the material to build the van is cheaper as you have less surface area to cover.
 It is also much more affordable to service a Chevy than a Sprinter.
 We were able to hit the road sooner because we didn’t need to save up for a more expensive van.
 This also allowed us to get a newer van with more amenities.
 Our van has cruise control, power windows, a rear locking differential and an alarm system.